 A Purple Place for Dying; The Quick Red Fox; A Deadly Shade of Gold — John D. Macdonald

 What can I say?
 I went to Mexico and went on a massive Travis McGee binge while I traveled.
-Good writing, entertaining, a character I know and love…perfect for a six-hour layover in the Mexico City airport, or for reading over lunch or during siesta time in a hot, Mexican beach town.
+Good writing, entertaining, a character I know and love…perfect for a six-hour layover in the Mexico City airport, for reading over lunch or during siesta time in a hot, Mexican beach town.
 Just what the doctor (and travel agent) ordered.

 Hemingway in Cuba — Hilary Hemingway